Chapter 2.04

 A. Except as otherwise provided by law, in accordance with RCW 35A.12.110, all meetings of the city council shall be open to the public.
 The city clerk, or his or her designee, shall be responsible for preparing agendas for all city council meetings.
 The city clerk shall prepare meeting minutes of all of the council meetings containing an accurate account of all official actions taken by the council.
 Council meetings shall be electronically recorded and retained for the period of time as provided by state law.

 1. Regular Meetings.
-Regular meetings of the city council shall be held on the second and fourth Tuesdays of every month in the City Hall Council Chambers, and shall begin at seven p.m.
-The regular meeting location may be changed as needed by presiding officer in accordance with the Open Public Meetings Act (OPMA).
+Regular meetings of the city council shall be held on the second and fourth Tuesdays of every month in the City Hall Council Chambers and shall begin at seven p.m.
+The regular meeting location may be changed as needed by the presiding officer in accordance with the Open Public Meetings Act (OPMA).
 Regular meetings shall be subject to the following:

 A quorum of four or more council members is required for the transaction of business pursuant to RCW 35A.12.120.